htakemur/SIPS/README.md

 =======
 # SIPS
 This directory hosts functions and scripts to identify human Stratum proprium of interparietal sulcus.
-The repository will be finally merged into AFQ repository.
+In the future, this repository will be finally merged into AFQ repository (https://github.com/yeatmanlab/AFQ).

 MATLAB Functions: